2020PB/police-brutality/reports/Oregon.md

 ### Police slash tires of snack van | July 4th

-Footage taken around 11:30pm on July 4th, shows the "Snack Van" - a protester van known to come to protests with food and water - driving slowly away from police.
+Footage taken around 11:30pm on July 4th near 3rd and Harvey Milk, shows the "Snack Van" - a protester van known to come to protests with food and water - driving slowly away from police.
 Officers rush up to the van and puncture its tires.

 tags: abuse-of-power, property-destruction, protester

 id: or-portland-51

-geolocation:
+geolocation: 45.5202558,-122.6744446

 **Links**